-- c) All applications for development within WESTON 7 shall be evaluated in the context of: - i.
+- a) All applications for development within WESTON 7 shall be evaluated in the context of: - i.
 The availability of capacity within the municipal service infrastructure systems and the transportation system; - ii.
 Conformity with this Plan and the relevant policies of the VOP 2010; and - iii.
-Consistency with any applicable Design Guidelines, Master Plans, or any sustainable development standards adopted by the City. - d) To ensure orderly development of WESTON 7, and the most efficient and economical use of existing infrastructure, justification shall be required with a development application to demonstrate through a Municipal Financial Impact Assessment, as it relates specifically to the development proposal, to the satisfaction of the City that: - i.
-Municipal service infrastructure capacity shall be identified by York Region and allocated to the proposed development by the City, and the associated capital costs for any enhancements shall not adversely affect the City's budget; - ii.
-Transportation system requirements, including transit, street network, and the Active Transportation Network are in place and/or available within a timeframe deemed acceptable to the City, and the associated capital costs for any improvements shall not adversely affect the City's budget; - iii.
-The requirements for the Pedestrian Realm Network and the delivery of Public Service Facilities are in place and/or available within a timeframe deemed acceptable to the City, and the associated capital costs associated with the Pedestrian Ream Network and Public Service Facilities required for the development shall not adversely affect the City's budget; and - iv.
-Adequate school capacity has been confirmed by the school boards including provision of school sites, as required, or such other alternative solution has been agreed upon by the school boards. - e) As a condition of approval of development in WESTON 7, the City shall require the implementation of appropriate development agreements and other measures which may include front ending agreements and/or cost sharing agreements, to ensure that new development in WESTON 7 is coordinated and that the required commitments of funds, lands and services are secured and/or in place.
+Consistency with any applicable Design Guidelines, Master Plans, or any sustainable development standards adopted by the City. - b) To ensure orderly development of WESTON 7, and the most efficient and economical use of existing infrastructure, justification shall be required with a development application, to the satisfaction of the City that: - Municipal service infrastructure capacity shall be identified by the Region and the City, City, and the associated capital costs for any enhancements shall not adversely affect the City's budget; - ii.
+Transportation system requirements, including transit, street network, and the Active Transportation Network are in place and/or available within a timeframe deemed

+- acceptable to the City, and the associated capital costs for any improvements shall not adversely affect the City's budget; - iii.
+The requirements for the Pedestrian Realm Network and the delivery of public service facilities are in place and/or available within a timeframe deemed acceptable to the City, and the associated capital costs associated with the Pedestrian Ream Network and public service facilities required for the development shall not adversely affect the City's budget; and - iv.
+Adequate school capacity has been confirmed by the school boards including provision of school sites, as required, or such other alternative solution has been agreed upon by the school boards. - c) As a condition of approval of development in WESTON 7, the City shall require the implementation of appropriate development agreements and other measures which may include front ending agreements and/or cost sharing agreements, to ensure that new development in WESTON 7 is coordinated and that the required commitments of funds, lands and services are secured and/or in place.

-These agreements and other measures shall ensure that the reasonable costs of the identified municipal service infrastructure enhancements, transportation system improvements and the delivery of the Pedestrian Realm and Active Transportation Networks and Public Service Facilities are fairly and equitably shared without adverse impact on the City's financial capability.
+These agreements and other measures shall ensure that the reasonable costs of the identified municipal service infrastructure enhancements, transportation system improvements and the delivery of the Pedestrian Realm and Active Transportation Networks and public service facilities are fairly and equitably shared without adverse impact on the City's financial capability.
 The agreements and measures permitted by this policy shall be only those permitted by law and otherwise agreed to by the landowner(s) and the City.